grschafer/cohete_conjugador/README.md

 6. Install beautifulsoup4: pip install beautifulsoup4

-7. Run the program: python scrape_verbs.py in_verbs.txt
+7. Run the program: cd scraper; python scrape_verbs.py in_verbs.txt

 Output will be written to the file named "verblist.txt" (sample output is included)